pyvec/naucse.python.cz/lessons/beginners-en/dict/index.md

 This is useful for example with phone book.
 For every name there is one phone number.
-Or other example is dictionary with words translations.
+Other examples are dictionaries with properties of food, or word translations.

 ```python